 What Is The Prognosis In Dogs And Cats With Fibrosarcomas?

 Fibrosarcoma has a varying prognosis.
 Small tumors with aggressive chirurgical resection can never recur.
-Larger cancers, or tumors that are incompletely resected, will surely recur and become locally aggressive within a couple of months following surgery.
-However, with a combination of radiation, anesthesia, and chemotherapy, the long-term prognosis of recovery intervals in the 2-3 year range is considerably increased.
+Larger cancers, or incompletely resected tumors, will surely recur and become locally aggressive within a couple of months following surgery.
+However, the long-term prognosis of recovery intervals in the 2-3 year range is considerably increased with a combination of radiation, anesthesia, and chemotherapy.